91 Days: Vanetti family

 Vanetti family's high associate.
 Nero uses him to watch over Angelo to be sure that he is not betraying him.

 Orco family

-Don Orco is a former executive of the Moreno family.
-He split from them to found his own organization.
-Since then he became another Mafia boss that made the streets of Lawless a bloody path.
-Not only they are rich but their name makes people afraid for their lives.
+Don Orco is a former executive of the Moreno family, who split from them to found his own organization.
+This new Mafia family is ruthless, and carves a bloody path through the streets of the Lawless district.
+They are rich and their name inspires fear.